 Is your garden starting to wind down?
 Mine too.
-Besides the Fall clean up I have tons of ideas for next Spring and Summer so now is the time for dividing of Iris, seed collecting and also fall seed planting.
+Besides the Fall clean up I have tons of ideas for next Spring and Summer so now is the time for dividing of Iris, seed collecting, and fall seed planting.

-I start many hardy seeds right in the ground, some in what I call a nursery bed (I plant seeds in a specific bed dedicated to starting seeds but will move them to their permanent spot after they have germinated and grown a bit) and right in the garden where I wish them to grow.
+I start many hardy seeds right in the ground.
+Some of the seeds get started in a nursery bed (seeds in a specific bed dedicated to starting seeds but will be moved to their permanent spot after they have germinated and grown a bit) and others will be seed directly in the garden in the location for them to grow all season.

 Poppy Oriental Blend

 Violas are a favorite of mine as I can plant them now and have them overwinter.
 They will provide color and sweet scent during the cool months until snow covers them up.
-Then come Spring they will jump to attention and be some of the first color to shine in the garden.
+Then in Spring they will jump to attention and be some of the first flowers to shine in the garden.

-The moral of this story is if you are a first time gardener or you are trying out a new plant, don’t judge a plant or variety by one season, sometimes the weather you have in any current year can affect how something performs and it isn’t because that plant does not do well generally.
+Always remember if you are a first-time gardener or you are trying out a new plant, don’t judge a plant or variety by one season, sometimes the weather you have in any current year can affect how something performs and it isn’t because that plant does not do well generally.